-Just as the gay pride flag can mean you only stand with the views of the gay community, even though you personally are not “gay,” displaying TheOtherFlag does not necessarily proclaim that the bearer holds a set of values; merely that they stand with the group that does.
-Thus, it is illegal for a business, school or government entity to stand with the gay community and fly a gay pride flag but refuse to fly TheOtherFlag.com to show support for those with a different set of values.
+Just as the gay pride flag can mean you only stand with the views of the gay community, even though you personally are not “gay,” displaying TheOtherFlag does not necessarily proclaim that the bearer holds a particular set of values; merely that they stand with those who do.
+Thus, it is illegal for a business, school or government entity to stand with the gay community and fly a gay pride flag but refuse to fly TheOtherFlag to show support for those with a different set of values.
 Such disparate support would make the unsupported group (in this case, those who hold to traditional beliefs) illegally feel “unwelcome and uninvited.”

-Once this icon is seen enough to become a recognized symbol, possibly even in just a single workplace, anyone can then start demanding equal treatment so that schools or businesses must either cease displaying gay pride flags or display this flag in the same manner.
+Once this icon is seen enough to become a recognized symbol, possibly even in just a single workplace, anyone can then start demanding equal treatment so that schools, businesses, or government agencies must either cease displaying gay pride flags or display this flag in the same manner.
 News reports from even a single discrimination lawsuit will encourage others to do the same.

 Go here for a flier on advice on how to most effectively display this flag.
 You can download a letter for your supervisor and human rights compliance officer that explains what the symbol means and why you legally cannot be discriminated against for wearing or displaying it.
 As a caution, just because discrimination law protects you does not mean ill-treatment won’t happen or that a judge won’t rule against you.
 Use this flag at your own risk.

 You can immediately download the image to print as a sign on ordinary paper with the above description on the back here for distribution or the image in a Word file to play with.
 Download the image to make flags, tee shirts, stickers, pins, etc. Or you can use this one (without a border and with a .125” bleed border added for a 2″X3″ size.)

 Please display and distribute this symbol widely, particularly at rallies or events.